Deployment topologies for every security posture.

 Full control over the model, the infrastructure, and the data path.

 For organizations that have already invested in their own LLM infrastructure, Piixie can connect to your models instead of using the bundled one.
 This includes AWS Bedrock, Azure OpenAI Service, self-hosted models on dedicated GPU clusters, or any OpenAI-compatible API endpoint.
-You control the model, the hardware, and the network path.

 How it works

 1. Configure LLM endpoint -- Point Piixie at your Bedrock instance, Azure OpenAI deployment, Ollama server, or custom endpoint.
-Authentication is handled via API keys, IAM roles, or managed identity.

 2. Document processing -- Piixie extracts and pre-processes the document locally.